vestrel00/contacts-android/README.md

 ## TODO

 1. Setup user profile
-    - Update (insert included), Delete + withPermission & async
+    - Update (insert included), Delete + withPermission & async.
-    - Add isUserProfile to Contact and RawContact entities.
-Review and update ALL util functions accordingly.
+    - Review and update ALL util functions accordingly.
+    - Attempt to create a profile with multiple RawContacts each from a different account.

     - `ContactsContract.ContactsColumns.IS_USER_PROFILE`
     - `ContactsContract.RawContactsColumns.RAW_CONTACT_IS_USER_PROFILE`
     - `ContactsContract.Profile`
     - https://stackoverflow.com/questions/33981594/how-to-insert-profile-contact-programmatically-in-android

 2. Review all ContactsContract code and assess what else should be added to code, README, or DEV_NOTES.
     - SettingsColumns? (group visible / invisible)
 3. Support for adding custom mimetypes (e.g. vnd.com.whatsapp.profile).